What do cows eat?

-Here is the typical milking process:
+A typical milking process:

 What’s in my glass (Nutrition)

 Milk is a suspension of protein, fat and other solids in water.
-However the composition of milk varies depending on the breed of cow.
-In a glass of milk there is protein which is important for muscle growth and bone development.
+The composition of milk varies depending on the breed of cow.
+Milk contains many nutrients that are important for the body.

 Protein - a key macronutrient nutrient for muscle growth and bone development.